10 Benefits Of Lawn Aeration

 The outcome: Save up to 25% on your water bill over the summer!

-Aeration allows water, oxygen and nutrients to reach the root level promoting new growth.
+Aeration keeps your lawn healthy by allowing water, oxygen and nutrients to reach the root level promoting new growth.
 The new turf growth will fill in patchy spots in the lawn and thereby crowd out weeds attempting to spread.

 The end result: You will have thicker grass and with thicker grass you will have a lesser chance of weeds poking their heads out.
 Also remember you wont have to spend a whole afternoon plucking weeds.